gary-dalton/Twenty47/docs/for_admins.rst

  Role which receives emailed notifications of new users

 SubMan
- Role which receives emailed notification of pending subscriptions
+ Role which receives emailed notifications of pending subscriptions

 User
  The only role with access to the Dispatch form